 Some vendors use a subscription licensing model: you acquire a number n of VUs for a specified period (e.g. one year).
 Each time you launch a test, all n VUs will be available to you.

-Others use VUD (Virtual Users Day) as a metric: you buy a basket of n VUs and each one “lives” 24 hours from the moment it’s used the first time.
+Others use VUD (Virtual Users Hours) as a metric: you buy a basket of VUs and each one “lives” for one hour from the moment it’s used the first time.
 This means that if you already know that you will need x tests and for each one at most y virtual users, you will need at least x*y VUs.

 If, in your organization, a dedicated testing team is responsible to validates continuously all or most of the applications, then you need a tool with a centralized platform, with important collaborative features to manage testing schedules, resources reservations (VUs, load generators, controllers …), version controls, result sharing, concurrent testing.